 Stroke.

-Mortality: All-cause and HCM-related mortality (sudden cardiac death [SCD], heart failure and stroke).
+Mortality: All-cause and HCM-related mortality (defined as death due to sudden cardiac death [SCD], heart failure and stroke).
+Data on causes of death were evaluated from death certificates, autopsy reports (if available) and by investigating available hospital records.

 These features were compared between sarcomeric and non-sarcomeric HCM to determine differences in clinical course and overall prognosis.
 Additionally, the occurrence, timing, and sequence of these features were analyzed to better understand the natural history of HCM.